Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 It took me years before I ventured out of my comfort zone to the Buenos Aires Bolivian Market in Liniers at the western limits of the city.
 I don’t know what took me so long.
 Now I go every few months to stock up on hard to find items at bargain prices.
-Quinoa, for example, is 80 pesos a kilo (as of November 2017) compared to 300 pesos a kilo at my local neighborhood shop.
-I buy a kilo of chia seeds for 30 pesos in Liniers, but my neighborhood chino grocery sells just 200g for 30 pesos.
+Quinoa, for example, costs a third of the price here than what it does at my local neighborhood shop.
+I buy a kilo of chia seeds for the same price that 200 grams of chia seeds cost at the chino supermarket down the block!

 The variety is also a drawing point.
 You’ll find red and black quinoa that I haven’t seen elsewhere in the city, for just one example.
 There are hard to find fruits and vegetables (especially varieties of potatoes) that are more common in Bolivian and Peruvian cuisine.
 Bolivian restaurants offer lunch specials that cost less than the equivalent of U$7.
 Or just eat the street food such as Bolivian empanadas, salchipapa, or api morado (a hot drink made from purple maize).

 Read more: A Guide to Expat Life in Buenos Aires

 How to get to Liniers Buenos Aires

 Location: José León Suárez 100-300 (between Ramón Falcón and Ventura Bosch streets).
 It’s a block in from the main avenue Rivadavia 11500.